Shuzhengz/not-a-virus/README.md

 - My chromebook now runs Minecraft RTX! -- Some bloke on the street

 ## Requirements
-There are no requirements needed to run the program, all you need is a Windows computer!
+There are no requirements needed to run the program, all you need is a Windows computer, and a mouse to double click on the file!

 ## Licnese
 There is no license!
 It's like an iPhone 15 Pro Max Plus X Y 22 Ultimate Ultra, but free!